i-zaigrin/vcf2consensus/README.md

   -f FREQ     Min allele frequence [required, 0<x<=1] -a          Consensus must contain at least 1 snp from vcf, but random
-              sample may not have this snp [default: off] -d          Use if vcf-header doesn't contain list of chromosomes and their length, or if chromosomes order is different from fasta file [default: off]
+              sample may not have this snp [default: off] -d          Use if vcf-header doesnt contain list of chromosomes and their length, or if chromosomes order is different from fasta file [default: off]
   -n N        Split consensuses into rows with length N [default: off, >=60] -o OUTPUT   Output name [default: output.fa]

 ```